Mergers & Acquisitions

 - Environmental Liability Insurance - For example, a client may have factored expected clean-up costs arising from known pollution incidents into a deal price, but have a concern that these costs may exceed the expected quantum.
 An insurance policy can be purchased to cover costs in excess of the expected amount, thus capping the financial cost.
 Environmental insurance can also cover liability to third parties for injury or damage arising from events that may not be covered by existing insurance policies taken out by a business that is being sold or purchased.

-- Litigation Buyout Insurance - If a company faces litigation where they have a legal opinion that the likelihood of a successful defence is high but the potential cost if they lose is severe, insurers may agree to take on the risk in return for a premium, thus reducing uncertainty and a potential point of disagreement on valuation and responsibility for the potential liability cost.
+- Litigation Buyout Insurance - If a company faces litigation where they have a legal opinion that the likelihood of a successful defense is high but the potential cost if they lose is severe, insurers may agree to take on the risk in return for a premium, thus reducing uncertainty and a potential point of disagreement on valuation and responsibility for the potential liability cost.